Jaysolex/ai-soc-log-analyzer/README.md

 ## Enrichment Output

-Each IOC is evaluated and assigned:

-malicious (number of vendor detections)

-suspicious (number of suspicious flags)
+Each IOC is evaluated and assigned: malicious (number of vendor detections) suspicious (number of suspicious flags)

 reputation (clean, suspicious, or malicious)
 =======
-# ai-soc-log-analyzer
-Serverless SOC log analysis pipeline with MITRE ATT&amp;CK mapping and VirusTotal threat intelligence enrichment.
-7f6a7afc5f3e03f4a3940a531e7777a292efe056
+Summary

+This project demonstrates a cloud-native SOC pipeline capable of:
+Automated log ingestion via CloudWatch
+Detection logic using MITRE ATT&CK mapping
+Threat intelligence enrichment using VirusTotal Structured, analyst-ready output